Formats and related files

 Tables of monthly tax revenue and receipts from collecting departments

 Tax data are sometimes difficult to interpret as economic indicators, but tax outturns are among the earliest data available about the state of the economy.
 The Government has decided that it is important that this information about the economy should be available to market analysts, and the general public, as soon as possible.

 Monthly tax outturn data are published here, usually by the end of the following month, shortly after they are reported to Ministers.

-Total unconsolidated tax revenue for the seven months ended January 2020 was $73 million (0.1%) above the 2019 Half-year Economic and Fiscal Update forecast and $3,889 million (7.4%) greater than last year.
-All major tax types were above forecast, except for company tax.
+Total unconsolidated tax revenue for the seven months ended January 2021 was $3,109 million (5.3%) above the 2020 Half Year Economic and Fiscal Update forecast and $4,681 million (8.3%) more than last year.
+GST, corporate tax and source deductions were above forecast and customs duty was below forecast.

-Total unconsolidated tax receipts for the seven months ended January 2020 were $425 million (0.8%) above forecast.
-For further details, refer to the Financial Statements of the Government of New Zealand for the Seven Months ended 31 January 2020.
+Total unconsolidated tax receipts for the seven months ended January 2021 were $2,298 million (4.0%) above forecast and $3,165 million (5.6%) greater than last year.
+GST, corporate tax, other persons tax and source deductions were above forecast and customs duty was below forecast.
+For further details, refer to the Interim Financial Statements of the Government of New Zealand for the seven months ended 31 January 2021.

 Next Release of Tax Outturn Data

 The Treasury publishes tax outturns in conjunction with the release of the monthly Financial Statements of the Government of New Zealand.
 Sometimes there are delays in data collection due to audits, holidays, or changes to processes.
 If the release date should change, a message will appear on this page and on the Treasury main page.
 The upcoming release dates are listed on the Treasury's Calendar of upcoming releases.
 The standard time for each release will be 10am.